samhstn/code-along/typescript-the-complete-developers-guide/README.md

 Typed arrays - Arrays where each element is some consistent type of value.

 Typle - Array-like structure where each element represents some property of a record.

+Class functions come in 3 forms:

+1. public (default) - This method can be called anywhere, any time.
+2. private - This method can only be called by other methods in this class.
+3. protected - This method can be called by other methods in this class, or by other methods in the child classes.